USTQEHub/iSkript/README.md

 - Supports Chrome, IE, Edge, Safari and Firefox
 - Can be leveraged across Java, C# and Python test automation frameworks

-# Open Source Available Features
+# Features in Open Source
 - Capture unique identifier for all web applications
 - Capture objects using Chrome browser
 - Adding new pages